-- Who: Code author during implementation, with input from BA/QA. - What: Enforces contracts between and to services. - When: Ran in CI. - Where: Reside inside separate repository: openlmis-contract-tests. - Why: Tests multiple services working together, testing contracts that a Service both provides as well as the requirements a dependant has.
+- Who: The code's author during the implementation, with the BA/QA's input. - What: Enforce contracts between and to services. - When: Run on the CI. - Where: Reside inside a separate repository: openlmis-contract-tests. - Why: Test multiple services working together, testing contracts that the service both provides, as well as the requirements a dependency has.